ZewoGraveyard/URI/README.md

 pod 'URI', '0.1'
 ```
-> The `source 'https://github.com/Zewo/Specs.git'` part is very important.
-Don't forget it.
+> Don't forget  `source 'https://github.com/Zewo/Specs.git'`.
+This is very important.
+It should always come before the official CocoaPods repo.

 Then, run the following command: